hare1039/MM2017FALL/assignment 2/README.md

 It seems to be some frequncy change before and after modulation, but after modulation it seems to be at same frequncy on f change.

-Note:You can find these wav files under assignment 2's directory.
+Note: You can find these wav files under assignment 2's directory.
 If the web audio player does not work, try to download the file.)

 Problem facing: